Inspired? Please share!

 The perception of time is the quintessential human paradox.
 We often want to escape ourselves and lose track of time, and yet when we become fully aware of the gift of time, we are more present and in touch.
-As mentioned in chapter 1, I see a solution in becoming less aware of time but more aware of the present moment.
+I see a solution in becoming less aware of time but more aware of the present moment.
 This leads us to a certain state of bliss that often is described as "losing track of time" or "timelessness."

 We all have had moments when we lost track of time or became unaware of the time passing.
 There are several ways to describe such experiences.
 In 1964, Abraham Maslow coined the term peak experiences to explain those moments when we are fully engaged with something outside ourselves.
 In his book Finding Flow: The Psychology of Engagement with Everyday Life, Mihaly Csikszentmihalyi popularized the concept of flow, a mental state in which we are fully immersed in what we are doing through energized focus, full involvement, and success in the process of the activity.